It Isn't Done: Development

 "If anything, the English will get more knocks than the Australians", said Hall at the time.
 "But there will be hits at both sides-nothing malicious; just a good-humoured conflict of ideas."
+He later elaborated, "Gently rubbishing the British.
+Gently rubbishing Australians too.
+That’s why the film succeeded in both England and Australia.
+There was no dirt thrown at any time.
+It was a ‘sling off‘, as we say in the vernacular, but it was still pro-British in sentiment.
+Don’t forget that the Australian people were tremendously British-oriented round that time."

 Cecil Kellaway later claimed the lead character was based on a real grazier from New South Wales:

 I've enjoyed portraying this role, because I know him so thoroughly.
 I've stayed on his property, I've studied his mannerisms.
 He is the jovial, lovable person who is symbolic of the democratic carefree spirit of a sunny land....
 To me, he is typical of so many of our countrymen.
 In many of his scenes I have endeavoured to give something that hopes for a laugh and faintly suggests a tear.
 I sincerely hope I have succeeded.

 At one stage the film was called Something in Common.
+The title was changed to It Isn't Done just before filming.

 Casting

 The film marked the feature debut of Shirley Ann Richards who was a graduate of Cinesound's Talent School, run by Harvey and George Parker.
 Although she was not very experienced, she proved a natural and was enormously popular.
 She was signed to a long-term contract with Cinesound and went on to appear in several of their films.